scottdotau/rtx/README.md

 asdf local node latest:20
 ```

-In `rtx` this can all be done in a single step to set the local runtime version.
+In `jkl` this can all be done in a single step to set the local runtime version.
 If the plugin
 and/or runtime needs to be installed it will prompt:

 [![asciicast](https://asciinema.org/a/564031.svg)](https://asciinema.org/a/564031)

 I've found asdf to be particularly rigid and difficult to learn.
 It also made strange decisions like
 having `asdf list all` but `asdf latest --all` (why is one a flag and one a positional argument?).
-`rtx` makes heavy use of aliases so you don't need to remember if it's `rtx plugin add node` or
+`jkl` makes heavy use of aliases so you don't need to remember if it's `jkl plugin add node` or
-`rtx plugin install node`.
-If I can guess what you meant, then I'll try to get rtx to respond
+`jkl plugin install node`.
+If I can guess what you meant, then I'll try to get jkl to respond
 in the right way.

 That said, there are a lot of great things about asdf.
 It's the best multi-runtime manager out there